pydata/xarray/doc/internals/extending-xarray.rst

     import xarray as xr

-Xarray is designed as a general purpose library, and hence tries to avoid including overly domain specific functionality.
+Xarray is designed as a general purpose library and hence tries to avoid including overly domain specific functionality.
 But inevitably, the need for more domain specific logic arises.

-One standard solution to this problem is to subclass Dataset and/or DataArray to add domain specific functionality.
+One potential solution to this problem is to subclass Dataset and/or DataArray to add domain specific functionality.
 However, inheritance is not very robust.
 It's easy to inadvertently use internal APIs when subclassing, which means that your code may break when xarray upgrades.
 Furthermore, many builtin methods will